SimplyBLGDev/BLG-Base/DEV RULES.md

 Do not be afraid of having resources with only a few parameters for holding data.

+## FOR NON PROGRAMMING DEVELOPERS AND ASSET MAKERS
+On the root of the repository there's a _.concept_ folder, this folder is not read nor compiled by godot and should be used to contain any assets that need versioning/sharing with the team but don't need to be included in the godot project, such as:
+- Photoshop files
+- Text files for organization, TODO Lists etc.
+- In progress assets

+> Please keep filenames descriptive and the folder structure clean.

 ## COMMITING TO THE REPO
 Always check what files are modified and uncheck any and all files you don't intend to change with your push, this specially includes:
 - Temporary adjustments you did locally in your end for testing.
-- TSCN (Godot scenes) files that you didn't modify the nodes for (please pay close attention).
+- TSCN (Godot scenes) files that you didn't modify the nodes of (please pay close attention).
 - Files that you changed by accident.